Christian Kendall-Daw

 Research Summary

-The communication of a school’s identity and its underpinning ethos, which in some cases has been shaped by a religious congregation, is a matter of fundamental importance.
-Successive ecclesial documents acknowledge the move within schools from it being led by members of religious congregations to lay teachers.
-This transition reinforces the need to provide appropriate induction when a candidate begins teaching at such a school.
+The communication of a school’s identity and its underpinning ethos, which in some cases has been shaped by a religious institute, is a matter of fundamental importance.
+Successive ecclesial documents acknowledge the move within schools from it being led by members of religious institutes to lay staff.
+This transition reinforces the need to provide appropriate induction when a member of staff joins a school.
 Teacher induction begins a process of a school communicating elements of its ethos and Catholic identity.
-It is also an opportunity to share its educational approach, its educational anthropology and also, in many cases, the subtle elements of the founding vision which would enable a teacher to model that charism.
+It is also an opportunity to share its educational approach, its educational anthropology and also, in many cases, the subtle elements of the founding vision which would enable a member of staff to model that charism.

 Publications